 - Ensure employees do not encourage customers to become intoxicated

 - Encourage customers who have been drinking to take a taxi or rideshare home

 What is the Difference Between Dram Shop and Social Host Liability?

-In any accident where a drunk driver is involved, contact an attorney immediately for help and determine what steps you should take to move forward.
+In any accident where a drunk driver is involved, contact a DUI accident attorney immediately for help and determine what steps you should take to move forward.

 Koonz, McKenney, Johnson & DePaolis L.L.P. is a Washington, D.C. personal injury law firm that aggressively fights to help victims of drunk driving.
 We also have offices in Fairfax, Virginia and Greenbelt, Maryland.
 We offer free consultations.
 Call us today to speak to one of our attorneys.